pixelancerdesign/sheets-folder-watcher/README.md

-Run python3 watcher.py --now to trigger an immediate check Set any row in your sheet to working on it and confirm the folder appears locally

-Show some love on socials
+Run python3 watcher.py --now to trigger an immediate check Set any row in your sheet to working on it and confirm the folder appears locally Show some love on socials!

 <a href="https://ibb.co/3ypffyTM"><img src="https://i.ibb.co/3ypffyTM/final-logo-pixelancer.png" alt="final-logo-pixelancer" border="0" /></a>